 About Great Himalayan Trail

+We enter the Manaslu region, following a large part of the route of the Manaslu circuit.
+North of Mt.
+Manaslu (8163m), we cross the Larke-la pass (5106m) with spectacular views west of the impressive Annapurna mountain range, Mt.
+Manaslu and the high mountains in the east.
 We soon come to the point where the Manaslu circuit trail meets the Annapurna circuit trail which we will then follow to Manang and then across the Thorong-la pass at 5416m.
 From here we descend into Mustang, with fantastic views across Upper Mustang that appear in all shades of a relatively barren but still amazingly colourful landscape.

 We stop at Muktinath, a famous pilgrimage destination, on the way and continue further west towards the Upper Dolpo trekking area.
 The Upper Dolpo area is one of Nepal’s remotest places, with unspoiled natural and cultural beauty.
 Here we walk sometimes for days without passing any settlements but probably meet caravans of yaks or goats on the way that move across the pastures for grazing or that transport goods across the challenging trails.